 Do not use garlic in a metal drinker – garlic will corrode it.

 You can also use fresh garlic powder if you have it on hand.
-As with most things too much can be a bad thing – garlic can cause Heinz anemia which causes weakness in chickens.
+As with most things, too much can be a bad thing – garlic can cause Heinz anemia which causes weakness in chickens.

-Immune Booster 2: Herbs
+Chicken’s Immune System Booster 2: Herbs

 - Cinnamon – is a great all-rounder.
-It has antibacterial properties, reduces inflammation and is an antioxidant.
+It has antibacterial properties, reduces inflammation, and is an antioxidant.

 - Turmeric – has great antibiotic and anti-infective benefits.